-- B. FDOT will provide funding to SHPO to adjust or supplement its staff resources so SHPO can provide expedited review of FDOT projects with qualified review specialist(s) and other personnel as detailed in Appendix B, attached and incorporated herein.
-The billable hours submitted by review specialists shall represent work spent exclusively (100%) on review of FDOT projects, providing expedited project review or coordination, specialized technical assistance, document review and other authorized activities, as identified in this AOFA. - C. SHPO shall review and respond to information contained in FDOT's Planning and Programming Screens within forty-five (45) days of electronic notification that a project is ready for ETAT review.
-SHPO will review project information using available data both internal and external to the EST. For projects in the PD&E phase, SHPO shall review and respond to FDOT submissions within thirty (30) or forty-five (45) calendar days depending on the type of requested action.
+- B. FDOT will provide funding to NMFS to adjust or supplement its staff resources so NMFS can provide expedited review of FDOT projects with qualified review specialist(s) and other personnel as detailed in Appendix B, attached and incorporated herein.
+The billable hours submitted by review specialists shall represent work spent exclusively (100%) on review of FDOT projects, providing expedited project review or coordination, technical assistance, document review and other authorized activities, as identified in this AOFA. - C. NMFS shall review and respond to information contained in FDOT's Planning and Programming Screens within forty-five (45) days of electronic notification that a project is ready for ETAT review.
+NMFS will review project information using available data both internal and external to the EST. For projects in the PD&E phase, NMFS shall review and respond to

+FDOT submissions within thirty (30) or forty-five (45) calendar days depending on the type of requested action.
 Tables 1, 2, and 3 in the sections below identify activities and project information available during the two ETDM screens and the PD&E phase, which range from a project's purpose and need to technical reports and environmental documents.
-In extenuating circumstances when these timeframes may be missed, SHPO shall provide a written request for an extension, including justification and new proposed deadline. - D. SHPO shall invoice FDOT using the EST's invoicing module for qualified activities conducted during the billing period.
-Qualified activities are only those activities described in this AOFA.
+In extenuating circumstances when these timeframes may be missed, NMFS shall provide a written request for an extension, including justification and new proposed deadline.

-- E. SHPO shall participate in the ETDM Performance Management Program, which includes quarterly feedback reports and a biennial survey; metrics for these performance reports are identified in the AOFA (see Section 7).
-SHPO shall also attend ETDM-related meetings, as appropriate. - F. The parties to this AOFA act in an independent capacity in the performance of their respective functions under this AOFA; no party shall be construed as the officer, agent, or employee of the other. - G. In no way shall it be construed or implied that FDOT or SHPO are by this AOFA intending to abrogate their obligations and duties to comply with their obligations and responsibilities under any federal, state, or local law or regulations, including regulations promulgated under NEPA.
+- D. NMFS shall invoice FDOT using the EST's invoicing module for qualified activities conducted during the billing period.
+Qualified activities are those activities described in this AOFA, or as otherwise mutually approved in writing by the Project Officers. - E. NMFS shall participate in the ETDM Performance Management Program, which includes quarterly feedback reports and a biennial survey; metrics for these performance reports are identified in the AOFA (see Section 7).
+NMFS shall also attend ETDM-related meetings, as appropriate. - F. The parties to this AOFA act in an independent capacity in the performance of their respective functions under this AOFA; no party shall be construed as the officer, agent, or employee of the other. - G. In no way shall it be construed or implied that FDOT or NMFS are by entering into this AOFA intending to abrogate their obligations and duties to comply with their responsibilities under any federal, state, or local law or regulations.